 To sum up, here’s where we are cutting the costs this year (and where I hope you will try to too!)

-- Lessen trips to town.
+- Lessening our trips to town

-- Make more things from scratch.
+- Making more things from scratch

-- Make extra debt payments.
+- Making extra payments on our debt

-- Cut out paper goods.
+- Cutting out plastics and paper goods.

-- Monitor and reduce energy usage.
+- Monitoring and reducing energy usage.